-If maintenance of the server running ABC SBC is needed, it is possible to restart the server from the GUI.
-There are the following buttons on Server Administration screen, accessible using the "System \rightarrow Administration" link:
+If a maintenance of the server running ABC SBC is needed, it is possible to shutdown the container from the GUI.
+There can be following buttons on Administration screen, accessible using the "System $\rightarrow$ Administration" link:

-- Shutdown: performs soft shutdown of the server. - Restart: performs soft restart of the server. - Halt: performs halt of the server (meaning the same as shutdown, but with no power off at the end). - Force HA offline: displayed only if node is running as HA pair, it puts forcibly the node into HA FAULT mode.
-In this mode the HA resources (VIP addresses, routes) and signalling application are stopped on the node, and should be moved to the other node which becomes new HA MASTER (under the condition that the other node is up.)
+- Shutdown: performs soft shutdown of the container. - Force HA offline: displayed only if node is running as HA pair, it puts forcibly the node into HA FAULT mode.
+In this mode the HA resources (VIP addresses, routes) and signaling application are stopped on the node, and should be moved to the other node which becomes new HA MASTER (under the condition that the other node is up.)
 It can be used when upgrading ABC SBC, to make sure the node being upgraded is not processing traffic.
-The same can be achieved also using from command line using "sbc-ha-offline" command on the specific node. - Un-force HA offline: displayed only if node is running as HA pair, reverts the forcibly set HA FAULT mode that was set using "Force HA offline", meaning it puts the node back to normal mode, in which a node can be either HA BACKUP or MASTER depending on negotiation with the other node.
-The same can be achieved also using command line command "sbc-ha-online" on the specific node. - Current HA status can be checked using "sbc-ha-status" command line command on the specific node. - Mgmt console: open SSH connection to the server.
-The SSH connection is opened by root user from CCM.
-So if you need to setup automatic login using SSH keys, just put SSH public key of root user on CCM to the SBC nodes and thats it.
+The same can be achieved also from command line using the "sbc-ha-offline" command on the specific node. - Un-force HA offline: displayed only if node is running as HA pair, reverts the forcibly set HA FAULT mode that was set using "Force HA offline", meaning it puts the node back to normal mode, in which a node can be either HA BACKUP or MASTER depending on negotiation with the other node.
+The same can be achieved also from command line using the "sbc-ha-online" command on the specific node. - Mgmt console: open SSH connection to the server.
+The SSH connection is opened by xterminator user from CCM to root user on SBC.
+So if you need to setup automatic login using SSH keys, just put SSH public key of xterminator user on CCM to the SBC nodes.
+SSH is looking for the keys in /data/sbc/xterminator/.ssh on CCM and in /data/root/.ssh on SBC.
+Note: This functionality requires SSH application to be enabled on one of SBC interfaces.
+By default, the SSH is disabled. - Enable maintenance mode: If the "maintenance mode" is activated, the SBC answers 503 to any request.
+The maintenance mode can also be enabled from command line.
+See Maintenance mode for more details. - Disable maintenance mode: Once "maintenance mode" is disabled, the SBC starts operate normally again.
+The maintenance mode can also be disabled from command line.
+See Maintenance mode for more details.